-Volunteering at Mind can be a really rewarding and useful experience – and there's probably more ways of doing it than you might think.
+Volunteering at Mind can be a really rewarding and valuable experience – and there's probably more ways of doing it than you might think.

-Take a look through the options on this page – what do you like the sound of?
+Take a look through the options on this page – what opportunities appeal to you?

 If you have any questions regarding how you can get involved, please read our Volunteering FAQs.

-We have Mind shops in more than 150 communities around England and Wales, and we would not be able to run these shops without our many dedicated volunteers.
-As a volunteer in a Mind shop, you can help with jobs such as sorting goods, pricing and making sales.
+We have Mind shops in more than 150 communities around England and Wales.
+We would not be able to run these shops without our many dedicated volunteers.
+As a volunteer in a Mind shop, you can help with jobs such as sorting through goods, pricing and making sales.

-Thousands of volunteers help deliver Mind's work in more than 140 local Minds across England and Wales and in our national offices in London and Cardiff.
+Thousands of volunteers help deliver Mind's work in more than 140 local Minds across England and Wales, in our national offices in London and Cardiff, and from home.

 We have information on over 100 different topics on mental health.
-The most important thing about this info is that it is based on real people's experiences.
-Take a look at what topics we are currently working on to see if you can get involved.
+It's important to us that we base our information on real people's experiences.
+Take a look at what projects we are currently working on to see if you can get involved.

-Young people have told us that they want to feel more heard, especially in regards to decisions that affect their lives.
+Young people have told us they want to feel more heard, especially regarding decisions that affect their lives.

 Here at Mind, we want to listen.

-By joining the Youth Voice Network you will be offered a range of ways to get involved and shape our work.
+If you join our Youth Voice Network, you will help shape our work in many different ways.
 We want to hear from young people living in England or Wales, with and without personal experience of having mental health problems.
-You just need to be between the ages of 11 and 24, and be ready to make a difference.
+You need to be between the ages of 11 and 24 and be ready to make a difference.

 Join us on a collection day or help cheer on our fantastic runners, swimmers and cyclists across the country!

-Media volunteers are extremely important to our work.
-Journalists from a huge variety of media are frequently looking to interview people with particular experiences of mental health problems.
-Being able to include a 'human interest' element can make or break a story in the media, bring an issue to life, and allow the audience to empathise with issues around mental health.
+Media volunteers are crucial to our work.
+Journalists from a wide variety of media are frequently looking to interview people with particular experiences of mental health problems.
+Including a 'human interest' element can make or break a story in the media, bring an issue to life, and allow the audience to empathise with issues around mental health.

-If you haven't seen something you like here, or if we don't have the right opportunity for you at the moment, connect with us on Facebook and/or Twitter and you'll be able find out the latest opportunities as soon as we have them.
+If you haven't seen something you like here, or if we don't have the right opportunity for you at the moment, connect with us on Facebook or Twitter.
+There, you can find out the latest opportunities as soon as we have them.
 (We're also on YouTube, Tumblr and Instagram.)

 We send out an email regularly, around once or twice a month, to tell our supporters about the most important thing going on for us at the moment.
-It covers the full range of what we are doing and need your help with.
+It covers the full range of what we are doing and how you can help.

 Why not sign up and see what you think?
 You can stop receiving them at any time by clicking the 'Unsubscribe' link in every email – and we do not share your data with anyone else.